Managing Alliances And Joint Ventures

 The management process

 The management process for a collaborative venture should not differ radically from that of any single-owner operation.
-It can be summarized in the following diagram.

 7. Summary And General Remarks